• Wed. Mar 5th, 2025

 A NEW REPUBLIC

 Nicosia became the capital of the newly established presidential Republic of Cyprus when the island gained its independence in 1960.
-Joy turned to turmoil however, in 1963 when inter-communal violence broke out between Greek and Turkish Cypriots when a political dispute erupted.
-This resulted in Turkish Cypriots withdrawing from the government and creating segregated communities all over the island.
-The division of Nicosia into Greek and Turkish sectors took place and this was further compounded when further troubles again broke out a year later.
+Joy turned to turmoil however, in 1963 when inter-communal violence broke out between Greek and Turkish Cypriots.
+A political dispute resulted in Turkish Cypriots withdrawing from the government and creating segregated communities all over the island.
+The division of Nicosia into Greek and Turkish sectors took place and this was further compounded when further troubles again broke out again a year later.

 Arch Bishop Makarios III Inspecting the Cyprus Troops